History of the John Peace Library

 San Antonio architect O’Neil Ford designed the building, which was completed in late 1975 at a total cost of $10,120,489.

-At the time the building was completed, it was the largest building at 225,891 square feet on The University of Texas at San Antonio campus.
+At the time the building was completed, it was the largest building on The University of Texas at San Antonio campus at 225,891 square feet.
 It housed 350,000 volumes — 200,000 of them on microfilm — and had study space available to accommodate about 1,300 students.
+It stands as the largest of UTSA's libraries with three floors of resources, study spaces and academic support services.

 The University of Texas Board of Regents officially dedicated the building Dec.
-13, 1974 in honor of the late John Peace, a noted San Antonio lawyer who was instrumental in establishing UTSA.
+13, 1974 in honor of the late John R. Peace II, an active member of the San Antonio community who championed efforts to bring a four-year public university to San Antonio as a member of the Board of Regents of the UT System.

 Mr. Peace also donated his collection of the early Texana books and manuscripts to the UTSA Special Collections in 1973.